Stella Tester - News Break

 Stella Tester

-ELIZABETHTON - Stella Tester, age 92, of Elizabethton, TN passed away following an extended illness Wednesday, May 19, 2021 at her residence.
+Stella Tester, age 92, of Elizabethton, TN passed away following an extended illness Wednesday, May 19, 2021, at her residence.
 A native of Butler, she was the daughter of the late Parker Grant Main Sr. and Nettie Cable Main.
 Stella was an employee of Shadowline for 25 years.
-She was quiet but had a dry sense of humor.
+She was quiet, but had a dry sense of humor.
 Stella loved spending time with her family and friends.
 She enjoyed reading, being outdoors, and working around her home.
 She was a meticulous homemaker.
-Stella was of the Baptist faith.www.johnsoncitypress.com
+Stella was of the Baptist faith.www.elizabethton.com